laurenthanhvo/foodcom-overpromise-analysis/README.md

 # Recipe Overpromise Analytics: A Predictive Study of Online Recipes

-In today’s world of food blogging and recipe sharing, authors often use enthusiastic marketing-style language—words like “delicious,” “amazing,” and “you will **LOVE** this”—to entice home cooks to try their creations.
-However, some recipes hyped in their descriptions fail to live up to expectations, receiving low ratings despite the promise of “deliciousness.”
+In the digital age of food culture, recipe platforms and culinary blogs routinely leverage evocative, marketing‐oriented language—terms such as “delicious,” “amazing,” or even “you will LOVE this” to capture readers’ attention and drive engagement.
+Yet this promotional rhetoric can create a disconnect between expectation and experience, recipes that are aggressively lauded in their write-ups sometimes underperform in practice, garnering middling or even poor user ratings.
+Understanding and quantifying this description–reality gap is essential for platforms seeking to improve recommendation accuracy and ultimately deliver genuinely satisfying cooking experiences.

-In this project, we analyze a dataset of **83,782** recipes scraped from Food.com to answer the question:
+In this project, I will analyze a dataset of **83,782** recipes scraped from Food.com to answer the question:

 > **Can we detect, based solely on a recipe’s publish-time attributes (ingredients, steps, nutrition, and description text), when a recipe author has overpromised and home cooks end up rating it poorly?**